JustCallMe-L/JustCallMe-L/README.md

 ### Yo was good, Just Call Me 'L' here B) 👋

 Some things about me:

-- While I'm in a Game Design program, I tend to fall more into the animation and composing side of game development
+- While I'm in my school's Game Design program, I tend to fall more into the animation and music production side of game development
-- Would like to learn coding, don't ever have the time to learn a specific engine though ;-;
+- Would like to learn coding, but I don't ever have the time to learn a specific engine ;-;

 __________________________________________________________________________
 - **Knowledge:**